Olive251/Autovectorization_Tool/README.md

 ## Limitations

--Writes code for NonSVE, SVE, and SVE2.
-Is not granular.
+-Only for c and c++ files

+-Only able to be used in aarch64 systems

 ## Update Log

+-Dec 9:
--Dec 9: AVT is now able to handle multiple functions in a target file
+> AVT is now able to handle multiple functions in a target file

--Dec 9: AVT can now handle all return types
+>AVT can now handle all return types

+-Dec 10:
+> User can now target multiple files
+> User can now select which autovectorization type to utilize with ifunc